Rhadow/ruzzle/how_is_ruzzle_created.md

 ## Game Art

 Whew, with the technical part done, let's let our left brain to rest a bit and put the right brain to work.
-Speaking of the game art, I was originally going to use some of the resources from [opengameart.org](https://opengameart.org/) since I haven't been drawing anything except flow chart and [trees](https://en.wikipedia.org/wiki/Tree_(data_structure)) after high school, not to mention music.
+Speaking of the game art, I was originally going to use some of the resources from [opengameart.org](https://opengameart.org/) since I haven't been drawing anything except flow chart and [trees](https://en.wikipedia.org/wiki/Tree_(data_structure)) after high school, not to mention creating music.
 However, learning something new is always the main goal of doing these side projects so I decided to draw the assets myself.
 If you are asking me why not write game music yourself, I would say I thought about it and found some cool playlist on youtube such as [this one](https://www.youtube.com/channel/UCeZLO2VgbZHeDcongKzzfOw) but drawing has already taken most of my time, so maybe in the next project.

 The program I used to draw sprite is [aseprite](https://www.aseprite.org/), it is mostly recommended online.
 Initially, I thought drawing these low resolution characters are easy but it turns out I'm totally wrong.
 Since there aren't many pixels you can utilize in pixel art, everything needs to be calculated to make the image look symmetrical, some details needs to be simplified into one pixel or even ignored.
 Also, there are different types of shadows, in what angle the user is perceiving etc...
 To draw a decent image, it requires tons of observations in our daily life and practices.